kindaro/keyboard-layouts/readme.md

    Sway with `input ... xkb_file ...`, as described in `man sway-input`.
 Then I could bind several independent layouts to a range of F keys, as usual.

+### Project workflow.

+I must establish a directory structure of some sort, and put it under version control.
+Some parts should be auto-generated, so evidently I must have scripts.

+The workflow is thus:

+1. Extract keymaps.
+Artifact: `klfc` `json` files.
+2. Hack on them.
+Evidently `json` is my source code.
+3. Compile with `xkbcomp . setxkbmap`, as noted previously.
+   - I should put in place a compiler script.

 ## Tips and tricks.

 ### Create a PDF picture of the keyboard layout: